 Start with Structure First

 I always start my workshops by suggesting that presenters plan their presentation on paper before they sit down at the computer.
 Start by defining the goal of the presentation - what you want the audience to do, feel, understand or act on when you are done.
 Next, describe where the audience is today in terms of their knowledge, trust of you, attitudes and roles in the organization.
 Once you have the starting point and destination, you can now plan the route that you will use to take the audience through your presentation.
 Using sticky notes to lay out the main ideas and supporting data is a good way to see the entire presentation at once.
-This is what I refer to as the GPS approach and you can watch a video of me explaining it here.
+This is what I refer to as the GPS approach that I explain in detail in my book GPS for Presentations.
 Now you can decide where visuals will add to your message and what those visuals should be.